 One of the best ways to explore Point Reyes is by horseback.
 Five Brooks Stables, located just off Highway 1 near Olema, is the only in-park concession to offer guided trail rides, private rides, pony rides and lessons.

 With over 120 miles of trails, from forested ridges to grassy meadows and miles of quiet wilderness beaches, Point Reyes is a perfect place to ride a horse.

-Five Brooks offers one, two, and three-hour guided rides, and an all-day guided ride, subject to weather and trail conditions.
+Five Brooks offers one, two, three and six-hour guided rides, subject to weather and trail conditions.
 For safety reasons, all rides are tailored to accommodate the lowest riding ability level in any grouping of riders.
 Reservations are suggested and must be canceled 2 hours before your scheduled ride departure time to avoid a 50% cancellation charge.

-The Stewart Trail ride, ($40, 1 hour) departs each hour, on the hour.
+The Stewart Trail ride ($50, 1 hour group ride/$65, 1 hour private ride (minimum 2 people)).
 This pleasant, relaxing, slow-paced ride heads through pasture and along the crest of a small ridge to a shady wooded trail.
 This ride is especially good for beginners and youngsters.

 Along with private rides and lessons, Five Brooks also offers children pony rides around the Five Brooks pond, where they may see a variety of wildlife, such as the Western Pond turtle, Great Blue Heron, and California Quail.

 For information and reservations call 415-663-1570 or visit www.fivebrooks.com.
 The stables are open daily from 9AM to 5PM.

 More information on featured attractions:

 Five Brooks Ranch offers an array of services for anyone who wants to enjoy the park in the company of horses.
 We offer private and guided trail rides,...[Learn More]